AZigalovs/cathiziportfolio-1stmilestoneproject/README.md

 ### Media

 All background photose were taken from [Pexels](https://www.pexels.com/), stock image library.
-With the exception of images under "Some of My Work" and "Meet Me" sections, which are persona images of my wife.
+With the exception of images under "Some of My Work" and "Meet Me" sections, which are personal images of my wife.

 ### Acknowledgements

 The idea for creating minimalistic, one page style website was taken from the Hayley Schafer portfolio example provided by Code Institute.
 Code for "Meet Me" and "Services" sections was also partially taken from the "Whiskey Drop" website created during one of the CSS modules.
-That code was modified to meet needs of this website.
+That code was modified to meet needs of this project.

 ###### This is for educational use.